elijah-potter/harper/demo.md

-Harper is a language checker for artists. it can detect improper capitalization and misspelled words.
-There are some cases, where the the standard grammar checkers don't cut it.
+There are some cases where the the standard grammar checkers don't cut it.
 That s where Harper comes in handy.

+Harper is a language checker for developers. it can detect improper capitalization and mispelled words.

 Harper works everywhere, even offline.
 Since you r data never leaves your device, you don't ned to worry aout us